training4developers/angular_05082017/README.md

 Class:

 - Monday through Friday: 9am to 5:30pm (half days for each group)
-- Morning Session: 9am to 1pm
+- Morning Session: 8am to 12pm
-- Lunch: 1pm to 1:30pm
+- Lunch: 12pm to 1pm
-- Afternoon Session: 1:30pm to 5:30pm
+- Afternoon Session: 1pm to 5pm

 Breaks: